DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 8: "Take a moment and breathe deep.
 You are amazing!" -Candi (28-Feb-22)
 * 9: "Oreo sent me a box full of dragons!" -DeviCat (02-Mar-22)
 * 10: "Then we chop the pupils! ahhahahaha ![devicatEvil](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_f2c129eff6134185aab84abbeba11233/default/light/1.0 "devicatEvil") ." -DeviCat (04-Mar-22)
+* 11: "I just killed the person who was dropping" -DeviCat (14-Mar-22)

 There may be quotes newer than these that have yet to be collected.